Flagship face-off: Samsung Galaxy S23, Plus and Ultra compared

 • Galaxy S23 Ultra: 12 GB RAM, 512 GB / 1 TB ROM

 Here, too, we enter familiar territory: 12 GB of RAM and 1 TB of internal storage are only available in the Ultra.
 There are also very few changes in terms of connectivity—Wi-Fi 6E was already part of the package last year.
-However, all three devices now use the Bluetooth 5.3 standard.
+However, all four devices now use the Bluetooth 5.3 standard.

 Cameras